-At Bridgerland Literacy we match volunteer tutors with a student and provide them with tutoring materials and a place to conduct tutoring sessions.
+At Bridgerland Literacy we match volunteer tutors with a student and provide them with educational materials and a space at local libraries to conduct tutoring sessions.
 We expect our tutors to meet with their student 2 hours every week.
 Usually this is accomplished by meeting twice a week for a 1-hour session.
 Tutors will work out of local libaries.

 - Age 18 or over

 - Ability to read, write, and understand English fluently

 - A commitment to tutoring two hours a week

 - Complete an intitial training provided by Bridgerland Literacy virtually

 Each volunteer will be expected to complete an initial training to learn the evidence-based programs.
 Volunteers will also have an opportunity to receive on-going training through online group training sessions each month via Zoom.

 Get started by contacting our office at (435) 797-1210

 .
 You are also welcome to stop by our office in the basement of the Institute for Disability Research, Policy, & Practice on the campus of Utah State University.
 For specific instructions on exact location, please contact our Program Coordinator, Alice Shepherd, at email@example.com

 Q. Do I need to have teaching experience before I can become a volunteer tutor?